edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 ```
 count_seqs.py -i cdhit_rep_seqs_aligned.fasta
 ```
   We see that there were ~3 rep. sequences that failed to align, and ~1224 that did.
 (Also, notice what short-read alignments generally look like...not amazing).

-*Sanity check?*  If you like, [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=MicrobialGenomes) the top sequence that failed to align to convince yourself that it is, indeed, a failure.
+  *Sanity check?*  If you like, [BLAST](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastSearch&BLAST_SPEC=MicrobialGenomes) the top sequence that failed to align to convince yourself that it is, indeed, a pitiful failure.

   If, in the future, you ever have a large proportion of rep seqs that fail to align, it could be due to:
  *  Hooray!
 These are novel organisms!
 (But, think about the habitat before jumping to conclusions.
 As lucky as we would be to discover new species in the mouse gut, this is unlikely.)
  *  The alignment parameters were too stringent for short reads, causing "real" sequences to fail alignment.
  * The paired-end merger algorithm (e.g., pandaseq) did not do a perfect job, and concatenated ends that do not belong together.